Becoming a

 STEP 06

-Progress will notify all the relevant Local Authorities that you are available to foster.
-We’ll then work closely with you to match your first placement.
+Progress will notify all the Local Authorities in your area that you have been approved as a foster carer and are available to offer a home to a child.
+We’ll then work closely with you to match you to and plan for your first placement.

-Progress provides a professional career path with full training and support to build your Fostering skills and continue your development in a range of areas.
+Progress will provide you with a professional career path with full training and support to build your Fostering skills and continue your development in a range of areas.

 “It’s been brilliant, you don’t realise that they are ticking things off as you go along”